 THIRD PARTY LIABILITY PROTECTION OR TPL IS REQUIRED ON ALL VEHICLES.
 CUSTOMERS HAVE THE OPTION TO PURCHASE THIRD PARTY LIABILITY OR TPL PROTECTIONS OR SHOW PROOF OF A VALID CURRENT LIABILITY INSURANCE POLICY SPECIFYING COVERAGE IN MEXICO.
 ADDITIONAL SECURITY DEPOSIT IS REQUIRED IN THE AMOUNT OF 2500.00 USD TO BE HELD ON THEIR CREDIT CARD.
 TPL PROVIDES YOU WITH THE MINIMUM FINANCIAL RESPONSIBILITY LIMITS AS OUTLINED IN THE APPLICABLE MOTOR VEHICLE FINANCIAL RESPONSIBILITY LAWS OF THE COUNTRY WHERE THE VEHICLE IS OPERATED.
 TPL PROVIDES LIABILITY COVERAGE UP TO 70,000.00 USD.
 TPL DOES NOT COVER THE RENTAL VEHICLE, PASSENGER OR MEDICAL EXPENSES.
 LIABILITY INSURANCE PRODUCTS PURCHASED ON THIRD PARTY WEBSITES ARE NOT ACCEPTABLE FORMS OF COVERAGE.
 TPL IS 15.00 USD PER DAY.

-It's worth noting that the legal system in Mexico is much less lenient if an accident occurs.
-If someone's injured and the police haven't figured out who's at fault, the drivers get to go to jail while responsibility is figured out.
-The driver at fault isn't going to leave Mexico - and might stay in jail - until the injured parties receive an acceptable settlement.
-And that's if properly insured!
+If there is an accident that causes injury and the police haven't figured out who's at fault, drivers can be taken to jail while responsibility is determined.
+A renter at fault isn't going to leave Mexico until the injured parties receive an acceptable settlement.

 Among the larger international rental companies, Avis often provides rental quotes with the liability insurance included—but always check terms and conditions when booking.
-If possible, contact your rental agency before you leave and get documentation in writing of what you need to bring to avoid having to purchase unnecessary insurance: the pen is always mightier than the most persuasive commissioned sales agent.
+If possible, contact your rental agency before you leave and get documentation in writing of what you need to bring to avoid having to purchase unnecessary insurance, since the pen is always mightier than the most persuasive commissioned sales agent.